Beyond-Nst/Project-Nosta/README.md

 DLL for Chapter 2 bots may not work only for version 12.41

 the solo bots players dll version 11.31 can also malfunction it is under repair

+the fiddler basic code
+works you have to change the url and some stuff if you wanted

+or else to be easier but not compatible with all versions made with dll.cobalt or with a proxy server